 We will give our absolute best and impact our community through quality police services we are proud of.
 As a department, we will always seek to reach higher levels of performance through professional and ethical law enforcement operations and modern, proficient training.
 We will always work as a professional team.
-Each section of the police department is an invaluable, critical, mission-essential component of this police team.
+Each section of the police department is an invaluable, critical, mission-essential component of his police team.
 We will practice maximum effort in pursuing offenders and protecting the innocent.

-As a department, we will strive to become one large family as we serve our community.
+As a department, we will strive to become one large family as we serve.

-FOLEY POLICE DEPARTMENT COMMUNITY-ORIENTED POLICING STRATEGY:

-Our strategy and vision as a police department is to interact with and become an integral part of the lives of our citizens.

-We will build trust and develop partnerships and work together to lower crime and maintain and improve our quality of life for all citizens in all neighborhoods.
-Each day, we will work towards this mission so that our citizens feel safe to work, play, rest, and raise their children.

-We are parents, we are citizens, and we are neighbors.
-We have a personal stake in this mission.